 Route 2 – Direct Access from Advanced Option

 On the other hand, you can go to the Advanced option and give direct access to the report.
 In Method 1: Step 2, instead of Direct Access + click on the Advanced option as illustrated below.

-On the manage permissions page with the advanced options, you can see Links, Direct access user list, and pending list.
-Additionally, you can see related contents like Dashboards, Workbooks, Datasets, and Shared Views as depicted in the picture below.
+On the manage permissions page with the advanced options, you can see Links, a Direct access user list, and a pending list.
+Additionally, you can see related content like Dashboards, Workbooks, Datasets, and Shared Views, as depicted in the picture below.